 We want to work – we must not die!

 The poem is preserved in a copy turned over to the State Jewish Museum in Prague by Dr. R. Feder in 1955.
 It is signed at the bottom, “12 year old Eva Picková from Nymburk.”
 Eva Picková was born in Nymburk on May 15, 1929, deported to Terezin on April 16, 1942, and perished in Oswiecim (Auschwitz) on December 18, 1943.

 Entrance to the small fortress of the Terezin Camp.
 The gate bears the motto “Arbeit Macht Frei” (Work Makes One Free.)

 A Letter to the Poet

 By doing an online search, read biographical or critical work about poets who have written about the Holocaust (see sources in the works cited list, for example).
-In small groups create posters or website pages or murals about the poets.
-Select specific quotes by the poets to include in your artwork.
-Explain why you have selected these quotes in an “Artist Statement” and include your sources.
+In small groups, create posters or website pages or murals about the poets.
+Select specific quotations by the poets to include in your artwork.
+Explain why you have selected these quotations in an “Artist Statement” and include your sources.

 Responding Through Poetry

 - Find a work of art or a poem that represents an important moment or experience in your learning process about the Holocaust.
 Write a letter to a character in the poem or to a figure in the artwork.

 - If you could speak to the figure in the poem, what would you say?